Non-Toxic Paints for Your Nursery or Kids' Rooms

 Now that you know how to paint, which paint should you use?
 There are a ton of paints on the market right now that all boast different features.
 Who knew there were so many different paint finishes?!
 But here's what you really need to be on the lookout for:

 - Look for APE- free paints.
 Alkylphenol ethoxylates (APEs) are a group of chemicals that are suspected endocrine disruptors (a.k.a these little guys mess up how hormones should normally work in the body) (2).
 You don't want those around babies or children or when you're breastfeeding.
 APE-free paint can be found easily, so just ask or look on the label.
-The ones we recommend are APE-free.

-Our Baby Safe Paint Recommendations
+Our Baby Safe and Kid Safe Paint Recommendations